create3000/x_ite/docs/_posts/reference/browser-services.md

 #### Promise\<X3DScene\> **importDocument** (*DOMObject|String dom*)

-Imports a X3D XML DOM document or fragment, converts it, and returns a Promise that resolves to a X3DScene object.
+Imports an X3D XML DOM document or fragment, converts it, and returns a Promise that resolves to an X3DScene object.

 #### Promise\<X3DScene\> **importJS** (*Object|String json*)

-Imports a X3D JSON document or fragment, converts it, and returns a Promise that resolves to a X3DScene object.
+Imports an X3D JSON document or fragment, converts it, and returns a Promise that resolves to an X3DScene object.

 #### String **getBrowserProperty** (*String name*)